mxg/topaz/src/sv/facade/readme.md

 Facade
 ======

-The facade example is a mockup of a DMA controller.
-The complexity of a DMA operation is hidden behind a facde.
+The facade example is a mock-up of a DMA controller.
+The complexity of a DMA operation is hidden behind a facade.